mallenjr/stupid_snake/readme.md

 6. Listen.py will also spawn a webserver that will host the snake game.
 This can be found at http://localhost:23336/app.

+## Roadmap

+- [ ] Turn the listening program into a class
+- [ ] Attempt a rewrite in Rust to produce a smaller exec

 ## How It Works

-We used a library named [speechrecognition](https://pypi.org/project/SpeechRecognition/) to do most of the heavy lifting on the mic side.
-This let us set thresholds to get wav files from the mic in near real time.
-From there, we take the wav files and convert them into spectrograms and then that goes into the pre-trained tensorflow-lite model.
+We record audio directly from the selected microphone at 16 kHz and buffer ~1s of audio for inference.
+When the incoming audio is above a reasonable activity threshold you start the inference engine and run it for 1.5 seconds after the audio level decreases again.
+While the inference engine is running, we take the entire buffer from the listener and encode it to wave format every 6ms.
+From there, we take the wav file and convert the audio into a spectrogram and then that goes into the pre-trained Tensorflow lLite models.
 From there, if the resulting classification passes the 40% certainty threshold, the new direction is served to the web application.

 ## Acknowledgements